rNLKJA/Unimelb-Master-2023-COMP90050/README.md

   - Failfast system has better availability than failvoting (since failvote steops when there is no majority agreement)

 Failvote needs majority agreement to accept an action (e.g. Read/Write)

+> For both failvote and failfast vote, no tie is allowed.
+If there is a tie, the system stops or equivalent to no.

 ![](images/2023-06-26-18-20-50.png)